electric-eloquence/gulp/docs/API.md

     cb(err); // if err is not null and not undefined, the run will stop, and note that it failed });

-// identifies a dependent task must be complete before this one begins gulp.task('two', ['one'], function() {
+// identifies a dependency task that must be complete before this one begins gulp.task('two', ['one'], function() {
     // task 'one' is done now
 });